FelipiMatheuz/file-utils-java/README.md

 # file-utils-java
-Convert JSON, XLSX and CSV files with more effort
+Convert JSON to XLSX/CSV files with more effort (or the other way around)

-The core of the project is help to extract data import or export with microservices (REST)

 Methods can be used in many ways, without much customization

+There are many uses, since generating a spreadsheet to generate graphs in legacy systens, to consuming spreadsheet to sync to the server
+## how to import
 Copy and paste the code below for using in your project:
 ```xml
 <dependency>